The Fleeting Fame of the New Year’s Baby

 It’s not clear precisely when newspapers and television broadcasts began announcing the arrival of the year’s first babies.
 But the image of a baby representing a fresh start dates back to ancient Greece.
 Each year, Greeks celebrated the rebirth of Dionysus, the god of fertility and wine.
 Part of the festivities included placing a baby in a basket and parading the infant through town.

-Take Bonnie Lee Little from Cambridge, Massachusetts, who won a bundle of gifts for being born right after midnight in 1960.
+Take Bonnie Lee Little from Cambridge, Massachusetts, who won a bundle of gifts for being born right after midnight on January 1, 1960.
 But not all those gifts were for her.
-Along with gift certificates to local stores, a crib mattress, and a comb and brush set, Little’s parents also received “two deluxe dinners” at a nearby Italian restaurant, 14 dozen donuts, and $10.
+Along with gift certificates to local stores, a crib mattress, and a comb and brush set, Little’s parents also received “two deluxe dinners” at a nearby Italian restaurant, 14 dozen doughnuts, and $10.
 In 2007, Toys "R" Us held a "First Baby of the Year Sweepstakes" in the U.S. with a $25,000 savings bond prize.
 Diapers.com gave away a year’s worth of free diapers to the first baby of 2015 born in New York City, along with a free cab ride home.
 Car seats, strollers, and gift cards are also common gifts.
 In some regions, hospitals will release New Year babies with gift baskets or certificates for things they’ll need during their 12-month reign as New Year's royalty.

 But those gifts are tame compared to the pandemonium of potentially having a globally famous millennium baby.
 In 1999, a British TV show Birthrace 2000 featured families looking to bring home the first baby of the new century.
 Some baby stores even sold $50 “Millennium Conception Kits” to help couples aim for the perfect date (March 25 through April 1, 1999 was considered the prime window for conceiving a millennium New Year baby).